DPlabst/gvamp-sic-dd/README.md

 ## Fiber-Channel with Direct Detection

-We consider short-reach optical communication with a direct detector (DD) at the receiver, i.e., a single photodiode that performs the optical-to-electrical conversion[^1][^2].
+We consider short-reach optical communication with a direct detector (DD) at the receiver, i.e., a single photodiode (PD) that performs the optical-to-electrical conversion[^1][^2].
 The standard single-mode fiber (SSMF) linking the transmitter and receiver operates in the C-band, where chromatic dispersion induces intersymbol interference (ISI).
 The model considers both optical noise arising from optical amplification and thermal noise introduced during photodetection:

 $$
 Y(t) =  g_\mathrm{rx}(t) * \left(\left\lvert X(t) + N_1(t)\right\rvert^2 + N_2(t) \right)